 SECTION 3.
-Section 1 and Section 2 of this act become effective January 1, 2010, apply only to covered employment on or after that date and do not apply to any collective bargaining agreement entered into before January 1, 2010, that is still in effect on that date.
-The remainder of this act is effective when it becomes law.
+This act becomes effective July 1, 2015, applies only to covered employment on or after that date, and does not apply to any collective bargaining agreement entered into before July 1, 2015, that is still in effect on that date.